 Security:

 Gateways are an integral component of robust data security strategies.
 When employed as firewalls or security tools, they safeguard data transferred between networks and data migrated to the cloud.
+When deployed as a cyber gateway, these systems strengthen gateway cybersecurity by protecting against internet-based threats.
 Secure Internet Gateways (SIGs) are designed to provide maximum protection against Internet threats and vulnerabilities.

 Visibility: